Trump says he requested 10K National Guard troops at Capitol on day of riot

 Pelosi’s office and the Defense Department did not immediately respond to an email inquiry from Fox News.
 Trump told Steve Hilton, the show’s host, that he "hated" to see what unfolded on Jan.
 6 at the U.S. Capitol.

-Much of what led to the riot at the Capitol and who knew what remains a mystery.
+Much of what led to the riot at the Capitol remains a mystery.

 Last week, former Capitol Police Chief Steven Sund told a bipartisan Senate panel that he didn’t know then that his officers had received a report from the FBI’s field office in Norfolk, Virginia, that forecast, in detail, the chances that extremists could bring "war" to Washington the following day.